Philadelphia College of Osteopathic Medicine hosts only F-1 visa types which is a

 of I-20 forms for International students.
 Please contact the Registrar at 215-871-6707

 In order to maintain eligibility for F-1 Visa the International student must

 - Maintain full time study

 - If accepted into a new program, prior to the end of the current program, submit new

-financial support documentation for the first year of study in the new program
+financial support documentation for the duration of the new program.
+You will also

 - If transferring from Philadelphia College of Osteopathic Medicine notification must

 be given in writing to the Registrars office.
 Registrar's office requires name of

 new school and program be provided in order to transfer I-20